emmysteven/mysite/content/blog/vibe-coding-developers.md

 <br/>

 **Can you use ChatGPT for vibe coding?**
-With Vibe Coding, you can use ChatGPT and any programming language like a personal software engineer – a tool that builds apps for you, while you focus on better ideas.
+With Vibe Coding, you can use ChatGPT and any programming language like a personal software engineer, a tool that builds apps for you, while you focus on better ideas.
 No complex coding.

 <br/>